giladturok/awesome-ml-compute-grants/README.md

 This is a list of awesome compute grants that academics + researchers can use for machine learning research.

->Feeding the GPU-poor one mat-mul at a time :times:
+>Feeding the GPU-poor one mat-mul at a time 💻 ❎ 🤤

 A few notes:
 - Grants often require a quick application (larger awards may require a research proposal)